Celebrating 125 Years: Native Plant Trust

 Our parking lot is unpaved and accommodates 42 cars, including two handicapped-accessible spaces.
 If the parking lot is full, visitors may park on public streets, being careful not to block driveways or park on lawns.
 (See parking map below.)
 In addition, please note:

 • Framingham permits parking on only one side of the street; which side is determined by whether the year is even- or odd-numbered.
-In 2023, parking is allowed only on the odd-numbered side of streets.
+In 2024, parking is allowed only on the even-numbered side of streets.

 • Parking is prohibited on Raymond Road and Hemenway Road, because they must be kept clear for emergency vehicle access.